amolbedade08/ai-question-mapping/README.md

 }
 ```

-The final total is calculated in Python from the criterion-level marks.
+The final question score is calculated from the criterion-level marks.

+---

-## Evaluation MongoDB Storage
+# Evaluation Database Storage

 Evaluation results are stored in: